Guide To Deck Maintenance

 Water-based products are commonly used and are a great environmentally responsible option for those wishing for a lower maintenance deck.
 They often carry a pigment ranging from a pine color to dark brown or hardwood red giving the timber a more uniform color that can be very beautiful when well maintained as well as providing an excellent layer of protection from UV rays.

 Regular application of decking oil is is recommended every 6-18 months depending on the level of exposure and decking oil used following the criteria explained above.
 Long-term failure to re-apply can lead to peeling allowing moisture to cause potentially permanent damage and looking unsightly.
 If any peeling is noticed it is highly recommended to apply oil before further damage to the deck is sustained as it can be extremely difficult to completely cure a peeling deck without expensive stripping of the previous coating.

 Stunning solid and shiny finish

-Better at covering any damage to the decking
+Better at filling any damage to the decking

-Stronger pigment means drip marks and brush strokes are seen
+Stronger pigment means drip marks and brush strokes can be seen

 Oil Based Decking Finishes